fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

 	// +optional
 	HealthChecks []WorkloadReference `json:"healthChecks,omitempty"`

+	// The Kubernetes service account used for applying the kustomization.
+	// +optional
+	ServiceAccount *ServiceAccount `json:"serviceAccount,omitempty"`

 	// Reference of the source where the kustomization file is.
 	// +required
 	SourceRef corev1.TypedLocalObjectReference `json:"sourceRef"`